JosiahCraw/Vector-Accelerator-Hardware/README.md

 <img alt="File structure" src="https://storage.googleapis.com/enle373students/filestructure.png" width="500" height="auto"/>

 ## 2. Test-benches
-As you should have seen, the assignment has been changed rather significantly due to the COVID-19 pandemic.
+As you should have seen, the assignment has been changed rather significantly due to COVID-19.
 As a result the ENEL373 Assignment has been changed significantly.
-This has affected the way that the marking is done, the tutors technical marking requirements are now in the form of available test-benches.
-This has been done to hopefully make everyone's life a little easier.
-This means that we will be marking using the test-benches found in the test-benches [directory](testbenches/).
-More info about these test-benches can be found in this directory
+This has affected the way that the assignment is being run, we will doing some of the marking using testbenches.
+We also hope that the examples that we give will help increase everyone's understanding of testbenches.
+These prepared testbenches can be found in the testbench [directory](testbenches/).
+More info about these testbenches can be found in the README of the testbench directory.

 ## Setting up your repository
 Please use the commands below to setup your code inside this structure.